Perspective | A beloved Virginia mail carrier could become one of the first covid victims to get a building named for him

 “I feel like my dad just did so much,” she says.
 “Even on his days off he would be helping someone in our neighborhood.”

 If a building is named for Collazos, people years from now will inevitably look up and wonder about him.
 Who was he?
 What made people want to remember him?
-This is what they should know:

 The legacy Collazos formed from his mail truck was one of creating connections in a region where people are often divided.
 Divided by politics.
 Divided by language.
 Divided by economics.
 In the nation’s capital and its surrounding suburbs, “gentrification” is not just a buzz word, it is an acknowledgment of the differences between the comfortable and the struggling.

 Collazos was able to cut through all of that.
-He was a Latino immigrant who didn’t just penetrate the fabric of an expensive-to-live-in community; he became an important thread in it.
+He was a Latino immigrant who didn’t just penetrate the fabric of an expensive-to-live-in community: He became an important thread in it.
 He filled his phone with the numbers of people who needed work and the numbers of people who had work to offer.
 He was a builder of invisible bridges.

 There is no way to know how many Americans who have died after contracting the coronavirus have had buildings named after them.
 A quick online search doesn’t show any.
 The proposal to honor Collazos calls for renaming the George Mason post office, where he began his career, and comes nearly a year after his death on June 6, 2020.
 At the time, he was 67 and a year into his retirement.